How to Add Social Media Icons to an Email Signature

 The era of pinning dozens of times per day is over.
 Today, Pinterest's algorithm values consistency and, most importantly, fresh content.
 Quality now matters more than quantity.

 Most experts recommend pinning between 3 to 10 new Pins a day.
-The key here is that they should be "fresh Pins".
+The key is that they should be "fresh Pins."
 A fresh Pin is simply a new image or video that hasn't been seen on Pinterest before.
-While the link may be the same (e.g., it points to a single blog post), the Pin graphic itself should be different.
+While the link may be the same (e.g., it points to a blog post), the Pin graphic itself should be different.
 A "fresh Pin" isn't just about publishing new blog content, but also about creating multiple Pin designs for your existing content.

 If you write a new blog post about "Healthy Breakfast Ideas," you should create at least 5-10 unique Pins with different images, titles, and headlines that all link back to that same post.
-This allows you to test different visuals and angles while constantly feeding the algorithm the fresh-looking content that it loves.
+This allows you to test different visuals and angles while consistently feeding the algorithm the fresh-looking content that it loves.

 Consistency is critical, but it's also time-consuming.
 Nobody wants to be logging into Pinterest multiple times a day to share content.
 That's where scheduling comes in.
 By planning and scheduling your content in batches, you can maintain a consistent Pinning rhythm without the daily grind.
 You can create dozens of Pins in an afternoon and schedule them to be spread out throughout the week or month, ensuring a steady stream of content that the algorithm wants to see.